 Given annually to an individual who has consistently given time and effort to the association in the area of service to the AASV members, AASV officers, and the AASV staff.

-Dr Elizabeth Wagstrom was named the 2018 recipient of the Meritorious Service Award.
+Dr Lisa Tokach is the 2020 recipient of the Meritorious Service Award.

 Meritorious Service Award recipients: